libbyshoop/database-book/_sources/03TwoEntityShapes/TwoEntityShapes.rst

 Peek ahead: natural join
 ------------------------

 We will explain the following query in more detail later.
 For now simply note that we can get creature and town data back together again.
 This is the whole purpose of relational databases.
+We should never be afraid of creating a new entity from what was once a single attribute at some point during our conceptual modeling process.

 .. activecode:: creature_join_town
    :language: sql